bnb-chain/bnb-chain.github.io/docs/beaconchain/develop/api-reference/dex-api/block-service.md

 Search transactions by criteria.

-Rate Limit: 500 request per IP in 5 minutes (please read notes for more detials).
+Rate Limit: 500 request per IP in 5 minutes (please read notes for more details).

 ##### Parameters